 Why exactly do colleges and universities require immunization records?

-Colleges and universities ever year admit millions of people into their confines.
-A good percentage of these students decide to live on housing provided by the university or college.
+Colleges and universities every year admit millions of people into their confines.
+A good percentage of these students decide to live in housing provided by the university or college.
 With this, there is a huge increase in the risk of students contracting transmittable diseases.
 These diseases can easily spread in communal showers, bathrooms, kitchens and other living areas that are common within dorm rooms and apartment complexes.
 With that being said, colleges and universities, as a precautionary means, will require all incoming students to provide a record of their immunizations before being allowed to take classes.